 While you can use reptile incubators to hatch eggs, they are still far from being as effective as specialized incubators.
 Because of this, there are several disadvantages that you must keep in mind.
 Here are the various cons that you should take into consideration.

 One of the main differences between a reptile incubator and a chicken incubator is the turning functionality.
 When you use a chicken incubator, it can automatically turn your chicken eggs for you.
 However, no reptile incubator has that function.
-Because of this, you would need to turn your eggs daily manually.
+As a result, you would need to turn your eggs manually daily.
 The recommended number of turns would be 3 to 5 shifts a day.

-Reptiles can handle a lower temperature than chickens.
-Because of this, most reptile incubators are colder than their chicken counterparts.
-Even reptile eggs can survive lower degrees.
-If you want to hatch chicks successfully, you will need a thermostat to handle the incubator’s temperature.
+Reptiles can tolerate lower temperatures than chickens.
+As a result, most reptile incubators are cooler than their chicken counterparts.
+Even reptile eggs can survive lower temperatures.
+To hatch chicks successfully, you will need a thermostat to control the incubator’s temperature.
 Even if your incubator has a built-in thermostat, you will need to monitor its internal temperature regularly.

 Since they lack some functionalities of regular chicken incubators, you can expect a reduced hatch rate.
 Even though you can hatch eggs, having every egg survive is a rare scenario.
 Unless you are incredibly hands-on, you cannot match the success rate of store-bought chicken incubators.